danielfett/draft-dpop/main.md

     within a reasonable consideration of accuracy and resource utilization, a proof JWT with the same `jti` value has not previously been received at the same resource during that time period (see (#Token_Replay)).
+ 1. when presented to a protected resource in conjunction with an access token, ensure that the value of the `ath` claim equals the hash of the access token that has been presented alongside the DPoP proof.

 Servers SHOULD employ Syntax-Based Normalization and Scheme-Based Normalization in accordance with Section 6.2.2. and Section 6.2.3. of [@!RFC3986] before comparing the `htu` claim.

-If presented with an access token to a protected resource, the server MUST ensure that the value of the `ath` claim equals the hash of the access token that has been presented along side the DPoP proof.

 # DPoP Access Token Request {#access-token-request}